 “Consistently low mortgage rates over the past several months have only fueled already strong demand for Broward real estate"

-Record-low interest rates; a record-high S&P 500; the appeal of stable assets in a volatile economy; homebuyers leaving tax-burdened Northeastern states to purchase in Florida (no state income tax); and work-from-home and remote-learning policies have all combined to create a robust market for luxury single-family properties.
+Record-low interest rates; a robust S&P 500; the appeal of stable assets in a volatile economy; homebuyers leaving tax-burdened Northeastern states to purchase in Florida (no state income tax); and work-from-home and remote-learning policies have all combined to create a robust market for luxury single-family properties.

 Strong demand coupled with limited supply continue to drive price appreciation in Broward.

 Broward County single-family home prices increased 12.5% year-over-year in February 2021, increasing from $385,000 to $433,000.
 Existing condo prices increased 10.8% year-over-year, from $180,500 to $200,000.